Ibraheem-adeyemo/smartcv/README.md

 ## Setting up the project

 After cloning from the repo
-- you would see a `.env.local.sample` file, ensure to duuplicate the file and rename the duplicate to `.env.local` the project needs the file to set up the App.
+- you would see a `.env.sample` file, ensure to duuplicate the file and rename the duplicate to `.env.local` the project needs the file to set up the App.

 - run
     ```bash